Robert Stiff: Career 1987 - 2005

 Robert Stiff moved to Great Britain in 1978 and enlisted in the British Army.
 After leaving the army, Stiff joined Prudential Assurance in 1987, working as a senior manager for 12 years before moving into healthcare recruitment.

 He joined healthcare recruitment company Ambition Recruitment Services as Sales Director in 1999, working with Penny Streeter.
 During his six years at the company, Stiff was instrumental in increasing his sales team's turnover from £3m to £75m per annum.

 Career 2011 - 2015

-In 2005 Stiff started the company Team24 and in May 2011 sold it to one of Britain's largest outsourcing firms, Capita, for a sum nearing £24m.
+In 2005 Stiff started the company Team24 and in May 2011 sold it to one of Britain's largest outsourcing firms, Capita.
 Stiff agreed to stay on as managing director of the firm until his departure in May 2012.
 The firm was the winner of Fast Growth Business Awards, Family Business of the Year.
 Also, listed 16th in 2009 by The Sunday Times Fast Track and 15th in 2010.